dotnet/dotnet-console-games/Maze/README.md

 ## Notes

 At the top of the **[source code](Program.cs)** you will see two compiler directives...
-- `MazeGenertorLoop`: Uncomment this directive and you can watch the code generate mazes infinitely inside a `while (true)` loop.
+- `#define MazeGenertorLoop`: Uncomment this directive and you can watch the code generate mazes infinitely inside a `while (true)` loop.
-- `DebugRandomMazeGeneration`: Uncomment this directive and you can watch the maze generation algorithm step-by-step.
+- `#define DebugRandomMazeGeneration`: Uncomment this directive and you can watch the maze generation algorithm step-by-step.